Nominations Period

 The work schedule is flexible, please see the position description for the various positions for the required work week.
 The Student Association operates during business hours, and there is a requirement for members of the executive to be in the office during the business hours of the Student Association.

-Yes, during the month of May, every member of the Board and Executive receives comprehensive training in their role and the function and roles of the Student Association.
+Yes, when the term of office starts, every member of the Board and Executive receives comprehensive training in their role and the function and roles of the Student Association.

 Under the by-laws you are eligible to be a candidate if you meet the following conditions: